 3) No bar ends allowed

-It’s not a bad idea to have your bike checked out by a mechanic.
-There is nothing worse than getting all charged up to race only to break your chain or hanger on the first lap (this leads to a long run or painful walk to the finish line).
+It’s not a bad idea to have your bike checked out by a mechanic unless you are one.
+There is nothing worse than getting on the first lap and having your bike fail (this leads to a long run or painful walk to the finish.
 We do have neutral support in the pit but they cannot do a complete overhaul onsite.

 DAY OF THE RACE TIPS